joaosouzaaa/Serilog/README.md

 # Serilog

-The goal of this project is to show the implementation of a common log library, Serilog.
+The goal of this project is to show the implementation of a common log library, Serilog altogether with Seq.

+Showing both ways to implement Serilog, with appsettings or LoggerConfiguration class.

 # Technologies used